 Avoid Unplanned or Malicious Backup Deletions

-- Steal the backup administrator’s privileges to delete the backups.
+- Steal the backup administrator’s privileges to delete the backup, or

-- Utilize the published and well-known backup software API to delete the backups.
+- Utilize any published, well-known backup software API to delete the backups

-Once the backups are deleted, there is nothing there to recover from the ransomware or malware, and the ransom must be paid to recover the data.
+Once the primary data and backups are infected, there is nothing you can do to recover the missing data.
+The ransom must be paid.

-Many backup vendors are pushing approaches to data security that are out-dated and ineffective.
-Here’s why these approaches won’t work.
+Many backup vendors are still recommending data security approaches that are out-dated and ineffective.
+Here’s why these approaches won’t work:

 Time-Based Snapshots – Not Good Enough

 WORM (write once ready many) technology is not feasible because backup programs rarely allow write once file compatibility.
-In addition, WORM is financially unviable because of exponentially growing data.
+WORM is financially unviable because date today is constantly growing.

-- Activity-Based Snapshots capture data and the state of the system as it is written
+- Behavior-Based Snapshots - captures data and state of your system as it is written

-- Optional Offline Replication of Snapshots gives you the option of a second immutable physical or virtual location for your backup data
+- Offline Replication of Snapshots (optional) - gives you the option of having a second immutable physical or virtual location for your backup data

-- Hardened Security with a built-in firewall and two-factor authentication
+- Hardened Security – includes built-in firewall and two-factor authentication